 Faith.
 Service.
 Law.

-The JAG Corps Is Broken — Pete Hegseth Isn't Wrong
+The JAG Corps Is Broken—Pete Hegseth Isn’t Wrong

 And I am here to tell you: the JAG Corps is rotten.
 Pete Hegseth is not wrong about that.
-The question is not whether JAG Corps reform is needed — it is — but what kind of reform the institution actually requires.
+The question is not whether JAG Corps reform is needed—it is—but what kind of reform the institution actually requires.

-The author during active duty service as an Air Force JAG officer.
+The author as an Army JAG officer in the Arkansas Army National Guard (left) and during active duty service as an Air Force JAG officer (right).

 What Hegseth Actually Did